saranya-s-narayanan/Duelyst2-card-game/test/test_readme.md

 # IncrementManaTest

 This test confirms that the mana for both players is equal to turn + 1 with each new turn.

+# InitialAttackValues:

+Contains 2 Tests -> AIInitialIAttackValue and PlayerInitialIAttackValue

+# AIInitialIAttackValue

+This test confirms that the initial attack for the computer Avatar (`gameState.aiAvatar.getAttack()`)is set to 2

 # PlayerInitialIAttackValue

-This test confirms that the initial attack for the human avatar is set to 2
+This test confirms that the initial attack for the human Avatar (`gameState.avatar.getAttack()`)is set to 2

-# AIInitialIAttackValue

-This test confirms that the initial attack for the computer avatar is set to 2